 and Sriracha in a small bowl.

-Whisk together the flour, cornstarch, salt, beer and cayenne if using in a large bowl to make the batter
+together the flour, cornstarch, salt, beer and cayenne if using in a large bowl to make the batter.
+In batches, dredge

 Cook the onions in the deep fryer in batches.
 Make sure you dont place too big a batch in the fryer or it will lower the oil temperature.
 Once the onions